OpenCTI-Platform/opencti/docs/docs/reference/data-model.md

 !!! tip "Under construction"

-    We are doing our best to complete this page.
+    This page will be automatically generated to reference the platform's data model.
+We are doing our best to implement this automatic generation as quickly as possible.
-    If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenCTI-Platform/docs).